chebwaplus/Losp/docs/using-losp.md

 Perhaps you are wondering: why are they called `SingleOrNone()` and `MultipleOrNone()`, and not just `Single()` and `Multiple()`?
 This is to emphasize that these functions can still drop back to `None()` in certain circumstances.
 If `SingleOrNone()` is called with a `null`, it will fall back to `None()`.
 If `MultipleOrNone()` is called with a `null`, or with an empty list, it will fall back to `None()`.

 `ValueResult` needs to ensure that when its type is `ResultType.SuccessEmit`, there is in fact at least one value in its list.
 Code and logic errors that result in unexpected `null` values, or in lists that are unexpectedly empty, have to be accounted for.
-Losp *may*, in the future, support a flag for a more strict evaluation model that will throw an error instead, but currently the model is to be as relaxed in these cases.
+Losp *may*, in the future, support a flag for a more strict evaluation model that will throw an error instead, but currently the model is to be relaxed in these cases.

 > As a point of clarification, calling `SingleOrNone(null)` is equivalent to `None()` and no value will be emitted, whereas calling `SingleOrNone(new LospNull())` will emit the value as expected. `LospNull` is a valid `LospValue` type. `null` is just `null`, in C# land anyway.